EinsteinNjoroge/chart-fastApi/readme.md

 1. ##### Clone this repository
 > https://github.com/EinsteinNjoroge/chart-fastApi

+ - Navigate to the project's directory in your terminal

 2. ##### Install Python

 ​	You can find the documentation for python **[here](https://www.python.org/)**